sonic-net/SONiC/doc/stp/MSTP_HLD.md

 1. Support path selection and forwarding behaviour in MSTI to optimize network performance within each instance by configuring a distinct root bridge.
 1. Support the configuration of spanning tree parameters such as forward delay, hello timer, hop count and max age.
 1. The Destination Mac Address will be 01:80:C2:00:00:00 for MSTP BPDUs.
 1. Support compatibility with networks employing different spanning tree protocols, such as STP, RSTP and PVST via Protocol Migration.
+1. Support edge port functionality
+1. Support BPDU guard functionality
+1. Support root guard functionality
+1. Support protocol operation on static breakout ports
+1. Support protocol operation on Port-channel interfaces

 # Architecture Design
 Following diagram explains the architectural design and linkages for MSTP.
 MSTP uses multiple existing SONiC containers, configuration details of each is mentioned below as well.